jvelar01/BicimadGrupo13/README.md

 # BiciMAD Group 13

-This is the Bicimad assignment by Pablo Fernández, Gabriel Alba amd Joaquín Velarde.
+This is the Bicimad assignment by Pablo Fernández, Gabriel Alba and Joaquín Velarde.

 # BICIMAD Data Analysis